 Since we’re talking a vegetarian Thanksgiving dish, and squash halves have a neat little boat shape that’s perfect for holding stuff, I went ahead and cooked up a stuffing for my roasted delicata squash.
 In lieu of traditional bread stuffing, I went with wild rice, because I love how the grainy texture pairs with the softness of the squash.
 Lentils add a bit of protein, dried cranberries a bit of sweetness, and dried herbs give it some nice savory flavor.

+The lentils cook up a bit softer than normal, to provide some contrast with the grainy texture of the wild rice.
+If you prefer your lentils firm, just add them to the saucepan about 10 minutes after the rice.
 Save time by preparing the stuffing in advance and reheating it the day of serving.
 Just add a few splashes of water and heat briefly in the microwave or in a skillet over medium heat.
 You can also prepare your squash by cutting and removing the seeds a day or so in advance.